 This resource offers practical guidance and tips for the application of the Standard Infection Control Precautions (SICPs) for all Community Health and Social Care staff.
 It lists common infection risks staff may encounter when visiting someone in their own home to provide care.

-NES are keen to evaluate the toolkit resources and welcome feedback from users of both the app or pocket guide.
+NES are keen to evaluate the resources and welcome feedback from users of both the app or pocket guide to assess its impact in practice.
 Please take a few moments to complete the short online evaluation at PIIC @ H evaluation.

 The Apple digital app is available free of charge at

 NB.
 If using the app on an iPad, when searching the Apple store please change your settings to 'search all apps' as the app was originally developed for iPhone and does not automatically appear in the search when the device being used is an iPad.

 The Android digital app is availabe free of charge at

 Hard copy pocket guides have been distributed to health and social care staff in Scotland however if you would like to request a copy of the Preventing Infection in Care at Home pocket guide please email your requirements to firstname.lastname@example.org

 Developed in collaboration with Health Protection Scotland (HPS), Care Inspectorate and Scottish Care this resource compliments the Preventing Infection in Care DVD education programme available for all staff working in care homes, adult residential or day care or providing care in a homely setting.
 See more information on the Preventing Infection in Care DVD web page.